poulzinho/composing-sw/src/ch-07_fp-intro-to-js/README.md

 - **this** value is how map get access to the content of the array
 - the function passed is applied to each item in the array

+## Method Chaining
+- Calling directly a method on the returning value of a function
+- Predicate is a function that return a boolean. .filter() uses a predicate
+- Commons uses are mapping items to a new list